Beef Shanks

 - Easy to make.
 You only need one Dutch oven or soup pot to make this dish.

 - Healthy.
-Protein, vegetables, and a low sodium broth, this recipe has it all.
+With protein, vegetables, and a low-sodium broth, this recipe has it all.

 - Onion, celery, and carrot.
 Chopped vegetables to create a flavor base for the dish.